minikomi/pipesock/README.md

 A websocket server you can pipe to.

-To get started move the default directory into ~/.pipesock
+To get create ~/.pipesock on your home directoy, and then move the default folder inside.

+Other views can also live there

     tail -f "some.log" | go run pipesock.go